QInfer/python-qinfer/doc/source/guide/models.rst

 Next, we proceed to add a property and method indicating that this model always admits two outcomes, irrespective of what measurement is performed.
+This will also automatically define the :attr:`~Simulatable.domain` method.

 .. literalinclude:: multicos.py
     :lines: 10-14